19hours/sg-statutes/Acts/Income Tax Act.md

 (b) the transfer is not pursuant to a scheme of amalgamation;

-(c) provision for doubtful debts arising from those loans, or for diminution in the value of investments in those securities, is also transferred by the transferor to the transferee; and
+(c) provision for doubtful debts arising from those loans, or provision for diminution in the value of investments in those securities, is also transferred by the transferor to the transferee; and

+[Act 45 of 2018 wef 12/11/2018]

 (d) a deduction of an amount in respect of that provision was previously allowed under this section to the transferor,